 1 cup powdered sugar

-2 tablespoons water (slightly more or less as needed)
+2 tbsp water (slightly more or less as needed)

 Colored sugar or sprinkles, for decorating